Heron-Repositories/Heron/Heron/docs/source/documentation/writing_new_nodes.rst

     worker_object.send_data_to_com(result)

-where result is what the Node needs to send on and is always a numpy array of arbitrary dimensions and any type allowed.
+where result is what the Node needs to send on and can be either a numpy array of arbitrary dimensions and type or a json compliant dictionary (i.e. a dictionary that can be saved into a json file without errors).

 A current limitation of Heron is that Source Nodes cannot have more that one output (the way Transforms and Sinks do).